0u812/sbnw/readme.md

 ## Download

-The latest releases can be downloaded at https://github.com/0u812/sbnw/releases.
+The latest release can be downloaded at https://github.com/0u812/sbnw/releases.

 ## Test Cases